Bruce W. Klunder

-Reverend Bruce W. Klunder (July 12, 1937 – April 7, 1964) was a Presbyterian minister and civil rights activist, born in Colorado, United States.
+Bruce W. Klunder (July 12, 1937 – April 7, 1964) was an American Presbyterian minister and civil rights activist.
 He died when he was run over by a bulldozer while protesting the construction of a segregated school in Cleveland, Ohio.

+Life

 Klunder graduated in science from Oregon State University in 1958.
 While attending the school, he met his future wife, Joanne Lehman.
-The couple married December 22, 1956.
-He went on to earn his Bachelor of Divinity from Yale Divinity School in 1961.
+The couple married on December 22, 1956.
+He earned his Bachelor of Divinity from Yale Divinity School in 1961.
 After college, Klunder and his wife moved to Cleveland where he was hired as assistant executive secretary of the Student Christian Union at Western Reserve University.
 He quickly became involved in the city's civil rights fight.
 He had a passionate interest in civil rights, headed the local chapter of the Congress of Racial Equality (CORE), and led a restaurant sit-in in Sewanee, Tennessee, in 1962.
 He and his wife had two young children at the time.

 Death

 Klunder frequently did picket duty, demonstrating for fair housing and against racially segregated public facilities and racial discrimination in hiring.
-When the Cleveland City School District decided to build new schools that would have reinforced the pattern of segregated neighborhood enrollment, Klunder took the lead in attempting to stop construction.
+When the Cleveland City School District decided to build a new school in the predominantly African American neighborhood of Glenville, Klunder organized a protest over the city building schools that would reinforce the pattern of segregation.
+Klunder led a group in an attempt to stop construction of Stephen E. Howe Elementary on Lakeview Road, approximately a mile south from where the newly relocated Glenville High School campus opened in 1964.